kazymovae/jumpstart-bot-tutorial-2022/README.md

 This bot makes a post about a banned book randomly drawn from a spreadsheet of data about banned books.
 It posts the cover image of the book, the book title, the allged reasons it was challenged and/or banned, as well as the number of years it has spent in the top 10 most frequently challenged/banned books.

-1. Go to the bot-tutorial-jumpstart-2022 folder.
+1. Go to the jumpstart-bot-tutorial-2022.
 Click on `bot3_banned-books-bot.py`

 2. Take a ook at `banned-books-data.csv` in the data folder as well to see data we are working with.
 You can also try opening it as an Excel file or spreadsheet to see how it was originally structured.

 3. Take a look at both files and try to figure out what it's doing.
 Use the comments (preceded by #) for context.

 4. In lines 39-48 -- the lines that actually tell our bot to post to Tumblr -- there are some blanks that you will need to fill in.
 Hint: use the output from `print(chosen_book)` and the blanks that have already been filled to figure out what goes in each.
+(Hint: look at the README in https://github.com/tumblr/pytumblr for documentation on how to fill out the blanks).

 5. Select `Run`